 Depth with Subjects at Different Distances

-The technique of creating more depth in the scene is used commonly by Landscape photographers.
-You can use a wide-angle lens along with a narrow aperture to get this effect.
+Creating more depth in a scene is a technique commonly used by landscape photographers.
+You can use a wide-angle lens and a narrow aperture to get this effect.

-The use of a narrow aperture helped to keep both the house in the foreground, trees, and lake in the middle ground, and the mountains in the background in focus.
-Thus, more depth is created in the image.
+In this example, the use of a narrow aperture keeps the house in the foreground, the trees, and lake in the middle ground, and the mountains in the background all in focus.
+Thus, it helps to create a sense of depth.

 Motion Blur to Depict Motion in the Scene

 You can compose images by depicting motion in the scene.
-You can do it either by panning shot method or by you can long exposure photography.
-Such photos will give a sense of motion to the viewer.
+You can achieve this effect either through the panning shot method or by you can long exposure photography.
+Such photos convey a sense of motion to the viewer.

-In this image, Photographer Ahmad Odeh uses the long exposure technique to create a motion effect of the dancer, visible in the form of motion blur.
+In this image, photographer Ahmad Odeh uses the long exposure technique to create a motion effect of the dancer, visible as motion blur.

 31. Interaction – Story-Telling Images